 One benefit of implants over dentures is that they are surgically implanted in your mouth.
 Therefore, unlike dentures, there is no need to worry about them falling out in public.

 Dental implants are made to be durable and reliable.
 They can easily last as long as other oral restoration methods.

 In fact, with good oral hygiene, they can last a LIFETIME.

 Dental Implants Preserve Facial and Jaw Bone Features

 And finally, dental implants have one very notable benefit.
-This is that they have the ability to preserve your facial and jaw bone mass.
+They can preserve your facial and jaw bone mass!

-This is possible because the tooth along with the tooth root are being replace.
+During your procedure, your tooth along with its root is being replaced.
 Thus, preventing bone resorption.
 Bone resorption is when your body takes bone from your jaw and distributes it somewhere else in your body.

-When anyone, including those with chronic heart conditions, gets dental implants, there is always some amount of risk and possible complications.
+When anyone, including those with chronic heart conditions, gets dental implants, there is always some amount of risk involved, including bleeding, infection, and damage to surrounding teeth or nerves.
 It’s important to consider these risks when deciding if implants are right for you.

 Dental Implants and Intraoperative Risks